Vancouver School of Healing Arts REQUEST INFO INFO SESSION APPLY

 • disruptive or offensive classroom behavior;

-• bringing a weapon of any kind (i.e. knives, guns, etc.) to school;
+• bringing a weapon of any kind (i.e. knives, guns, etc.) to College;

 • bringing to the College or to a College event held elsewhere an alcoholic beverage, marijuana or any mood-altering substances prohibited by law;